ShareLync LogoShareLync

 4. Keep it concise — No one reads a 3-page biodata.
 One page is ideal

-Create Your Biodata in 5 Minutes
+Create Your Marriage Biodata in 5 Minutes

 Create your biodata in 5 minutes